orbs-network/orbs-spec/behaviors/services/block-storage.md

   * Commit `next_desired_block_height` to the service by calling `StateStorage.CommitStateDiff` or `TransactionPool.CommitTransactionsReceipts`.
   * Update `next_desired_block_height` according to the call response.
   * Continue iterating.
-* Important: When everything is synchronized (common case), `AddBlock` should immediately trigger the commit to the service without waiting (this is the critical path).
+* Important: When everything is synchronized (common case), `CommitBlock` should immediately trigger the commit to the service without waiting (this is the critical path).

 &nbsp;
 ## `CommitBlock` (method)